viktorsapozhok/docker-scip/README.md

 # docker-scip

-Building a docker container with the SCIP Optimization Suite (v7.0.2) + Solving optimization problem (0-1 knapsack problem) with PySCIPOpt inside the container.
+Building a docker container with the SCIP Optimization Suite (v7.0.2) + Solving optimization (0-1 knapsack problem) with PySCIPOpt inside the container.

 ## Build docker